kalvir781/kalv/posts/archive/founding-a-startup-with-a-newborn-2-year-old-and-in-a-new-city.md

 ---
-title: Founding a startup with a newborn, 2 year old and in a new city
+title: Time & Life management with software
 description: Founding a startup with a newborn, 2 year old and in a new city
 date: 2012-05-23
 layout: layouts/post.njk
-tags: ["computers", "life"]
+tags: ["computers"]
 ---
 Founding a startup with a newborn, 2 year old and in a new city